 - Content notes provide supplemental information that doesn’t fit in the text but is supplemental.

 - Copyright permission footnotes provide information that we need permission to reprint.
 Excerpts exceeding 400 words, especially from published works, benefit from copyright permission footnotes, too.

-In some cases, authors will simply include notes with enough information so that a bibliography is not needed.
+In some cases, authors will include notes with enough information that a bibliography is not needed.
 You’ll see this many times in historical books.
 These notes are called citation source notes.
 You may see texts with both footnotes and endnotes as well.

 Endnote (Footnote) Example